Gender Inclusion Policy

-A: When it comes to deciding matchups, our league’s default policy is to first prioritize gender matchup preference and then to prioritize playing ability (e.g. split players on the field into woman-matchup and man-matchup and then decide matchups in the two separate groups).
-However, we recognize that there are situations where players are comfortable marking people of a different gender and would prefer to matchup based on ability.
+A: When it comes to deciding match-ups, our default policy is to first prioritize gender matching preference and then to prioritize playing ability (e.g. split players on the field into woman-matching and man-matching and then decide match-ups in the two separate groups).
+However, we recognize that there are situations where players are comfortable marking people of a different gender and would prefer to match up based on ability.
 This should only occur when all players involved have made it explicitly clear that they are amenable to this setup.

 Q: I’m nonbinary and don’t have a preference which gender I match.
 Do I have to choose a preferred match category?

-A: We are asking people to choose a preferred matching category, in alignment with USAU’s policies for identifying an on-field preference.
-The matching preference you select is how we determine team makeup and access to gender-specific leagues.
+A: We are asking all players to choose a matching perference (man or woman), in alignment with USAU’s policies for identifying an on-field preference.
+The matching preference you select is how we determine team construction and access to gender-specific leagues.

-Q: What do I do if I feel like someone is violating the gender inclusion policy, i.e. excluding me or another player based on gender identity or expression?
+Q: What do I do if I feel like someone is violating the gender inclusion policy, e.g. excluding me or another player based on gender identity or expression?

 A: We hope that you feel comfortable talking to someone in league leadership about any possible issue, whether it is the captains of a particular game or the league directors.
 If you would prefer to remain anonymous, you can use our grievance form to inform us about the incident.
 We want to hear about potential violations, whether you report it immediately after you notice it occurring or later down the road.